Anomalous $Z^\prime$ bosons for anomalous $B$ decays: Lepton masses and mixings

 We now estimate the natural size of flavour-violating four-lepton operators in the TeV scale EFT, assuming generic $\Lambda$-scale physics with $\mathcal{O}(1)$ Wilson coefficients.
 These operators will disturb the branching ratios for $\mu \to 3 e$, $\tau \to 3 e$, and $\tau \to 3 \mu$.
 For $\mu \to 3 e$, the relevant four-lepton operators come from \be \mathcal{L} \supset \frac{c_{LL}}{\Lambda^2} \left(\overline{\ell_1} \gamma^\mu \ell_2 \right)\left(\overline{\ell_2} \gamma^\mu \ell_2 \right) \left(\frac{\Phi^\dagger}{\Lambda}\right)^{a} + \frac{c_{LR}}{\Lambda^2} \left(\overline{\ell_1} \gamma^\mu \ell_2 \right)\left(\overline{e_2} \gamma^\mu e_2 \right) \left(\frac{\Phi^\dagger}{\Lambda}\right)^{a} + \dots \ee The new physics contribution to $BR(\mu \to 3 e)$ from this interaction is of order \be \Delta BR(\mu \to 3 e) \sim \frac{m_\mu^5}{768\pi^3 \Gamma_\mu} \frac{1}{\Lambda^4} \epsilon^{2a} \lesssim 10^{-29} \ee or so, for $\Lambda \approx 100$ TeV, $\epsilon \approx 0.1$, and $a \geq 9$ as usual, and for $\mathcal{O}(1)$ Wilson coefficients.
 This contribution is far smaller than the experimental bound on the branching ratio, which is of order $10^{-12}$.
 The corresponding contributions to LFV decays of tauons to three charged leptons are expected to be far smaller still, thanks to even more $\Phi$ insertions in the EFT.

 The upshot of these estimates is that generic heavy physics at $\mathcal{O}(100 \mathrm{~TeV})$, which recall is needed to explain the light Yukawas, is expected to give very small contributions to LFV processes because of the structure imposed by $U(1)_X$ invariance.
 Given also that the $\ZP$ couplings to charged leptons are very nearly diagonal, based on Eq.~(\ref{eq:lepton_yuk}), the model possesses high quality lepton number symmetries.
 Recall that preserving these accidental symmetries of the SM, which are borne out so strongly in Nature, was one of the driving motivations behind the model introduced in this paper.
-Finally, we note that all of these LFV effects become smaller still if we consider larger values of the parameter $a$.
-As we see in \S \ref{sec:pheno}, for reasonable quark mixing angles and $\ZP$ masses, $a$ can be as large as 50 or so before the $\ZP$ becomes non-perturbative.

 This kind of mechanism, in which the lepton number global symmetries are underwritten by a family-dependent gauge symmetry, has been previously suggested as a natural way of explaining the observed LFUV in the NCBAs without any expectation of accompanying LFV (see {\em e.g.}~\cite{Altmannshofer:2019xda} for other $Z^\prime$ examples, and {\em e.g.}~\cite{Davighi:2020qqa,Greljo:2021xmg} for examples involving scalar leptoquarks).